parkan/binoc-plugin-hdf5/README.md

 }
 ```

-The rename detector works by fingerprinting each group's direct child datasets (name, shape, dtype) and matching removed/added groups with identical fingerprints.
+The rename detector works by fingerprinting each group's direct child datasets (name, shape, dtype, size) and matching removed/added groups with identical fingerprints.
 It requires the `CustomReopenedData` mechanism in binoc-core to transport typed `Hdf5DataPair` from the comparator to the transformer.

 ## Fixtures